-- Students will complete Practice Assessment A prior to completing Practice Assessment B. - Students will complete remediation which will include completion of 3 (three) critical points to remember or of an active learning template. - Rationales will open for Practice Assessment A one (1) week after completion of Practice Assessment A. Proposed Change: Rationales will open immediately following Assessment when administered during class.
-Otherwise, rationales will open after the remediation due date. - Instructor will review completed remediation for Practice Assessment A. - Students will complete Practice Assessment B. - Remediation is recommended but not required. - Rationales will open for Practice Assessment B immediately if administered during class time or otherwise, 48 hours before the Content Mastery Assessment. - Students will complete Content Mastery Assessment as scheduled per instructor.
+- Students will complete Practice Assessment A. Remediation is required which will include completion of an active learning template or 3 (three) critical percent to remember for each topic missed and completion of adaptive quizzing for scores less than 90% and minimum 1 hour in focused review - Rationales will open immediately following Assessment when administered during class.
+Otherwise, rationales will open when students complete Practice Assessment B. - Students will complete Practice Assessment B. Remediation is recommended but not required.
+Student must submit practice assessment B with 90% or higher score on another attempt after first submission - Rationales will open for Practice Assessment B immediately if administered during class time or otherwise, 48 hours before the Content Mastery Assessment. - Students will complete the proctored Content Mastery Assessment (CMA) as scheduled per instructor. - Students who do not complete Practice Assessment A and B, as directed by course faculty, may not take the proctored exam until the assessments are completed.
+Course late policies may affect CMA grade.
+See grading rubric A for how course credit is awarded.